Tencent/MLeaksFinder/README.md

 ```
 pod 'MLeaksFinder'
 ```
+MLeaksFinder comes into effect after `pod install`, there is no need to add any code nor to import any header file.

 # Usage
 MLeaksFinder can automatically find leaks in UIView and UIViewController objects.
 When leaks happening, it will present an alert with the leaked object in its View-ViewController stack.